Punkrocker

 "Punkrocker" is a song written and originally performed by the Swedish electronic/alternative group Teddybears.
-The song first appeared on their 2000 album Rock’n’Roll Highschool, and was covered later that year by Caesar's Palace (later known as Caesars), a band which also includes Teddybears member Joakim Åhlund.
+The song first appeared on their 2000 album Rock 'n' Roll Highschool, and was covered later that year by Caesar's Palace (later known as Caesars), a band which also includes Teddybears member Joakim Åhlund.

-The song has been covered multiple times, with the best known version of the song internationally being a 2006 re-recording by Teddybears with featured American singer Iggy Pop on lead vocals.
-This version of the song was a minor hit in the United States, and appeared in a Cadillac ad campaign in 2007.
+The song has been covered multiple times, with the best known version internationally being a 2006 re-recording by Teddybears with American singer Iggy Pop on lead vocals, singing partially rewritten lyrics.
+This version was a minor hit in the United States, and appeared in a Cadillac ad campaign in 2007.
+It is also featured in the 2025 film Superman.